phoenixframework/phoenix_guides/docs/bonus_guides/mix_tasks.md

 #### `mix phx.gen.json`

-Phoenix also offers the ability to generate all the code to stand up a complete JSON resource - ecto migration, ecto context, controller with all the necessary actions and view.
+Phoenix also offers the ability to generate all the code to stand up a complete JSON resource - ecto migration, ecto schema, controller with all the necessary actions and view.
 This command will not create any template for the app.

 The `phx.gen.json` task takes a number of arguments, the module name of the context, the module name of the schema, the resource name, and a list of column_name:type attributes.
 The module name we pass in must conform to the Elixir rules of module naming, following proper capitalization.